If you want to know how to be a travel blogger, this page has all kinds of info for you. The ultimate guide is right here!

 You can be a travel blogger with just a smart phone and access to a computer, or you can go all out and buy everything ever created.

-I have a Mac Air, an iPhone 6S, an Olympus PEN EPL-8 camera, a GoPro HERO 4, a Joby tripod and a Canon G7X Mark II.
+I have a Mac Air, a Google Pixel 4a, a Canon M50, a GoPro HERO 4, a Joby tripod and a Canon G7X Mark II.
 I’ve dabbled with DSLRs, Canon Powershots, underwater cameras and all kinds of attachments but I’ve just found that that is the kit that works for me.

 Sometimes it can make sense to buy a few bits cheap and play around with them to see what you like, and then you can always sell again on eBay if you don’t like them.